An eradication time problem for the SIR model: The HJB equation

 \section{The HJB equation}

 We will now consider our time optimal control problem for varying initial conditions.
 To this end, we will employ the value function \be u(x,y)=\min_{r\in {\cal A}} u^r(x,y) \ee discussed in the introduction.
-Here $u^r(x,y)=\inf\{t\ge 0: I^r(t)=\mu\}$ is the eradication time corresponding to a given vaccination rate $r\in {\cal A}$, and $S^r$ and $I^r$ satisfy \eqref{SIRcontrol} with $S^r(0)=x\ge 0$ and $I^r(0)=y\ge \mu$.
-In this section, we will characterize $u$ as a viscosity solution of the HJB equation \eqref{HJB}.
+Here $u^r(x,y)=\inf\{t> 0: I^r(t)=\mu\}$ is the eradication time corresponding to a given vaccination rate $r\in {\cal A}$, and $S^r$ and $I^r$ satisfy \eqref{SIRcontrol} with $S^r(0)=x\ge 0$ and $I^r(0)=y\ge \mu$.
+In this section, we will show that $u$ is a continuous viscosity solution of the HJB equation \eqref{HJB}.